neptun-software/neptun.tools.docs/docs/web-interface/api/api-users-{user_id}-projects-{project_id}.get.md

-# User Template Details Endpoint
+# Get Project Details Endpoint

 ## Overview

-This endpoint allows users to retrieve details of a specific template within a collection.
+This endpoint allows users to retrieve detailed information about a specific project.

 ## Request Details